 About Us

-The Nova Scotia Regulator of Physiotherapy (NSRPT) is the not-for-profit regulatory authority for physiotherapy in Nova Scotia.
+The Nova Scotia Regulator of Physiotherapy (NSRPT) is the organization responsible for overseeing the practice of physiotherapy in Nova Scotia.
 We protect the public by regulating the profession under the Regulated Health Professions Act (RHPA).
-We set and enforce standards so Nova Scotians can have confidence in the physiotherapists who care for them, their families, and their communities.
+We set and enforce standards so Nova Scotians can trust that the physiotherapists who care for them, their families, and their communities are qualified and competent.
 All physiotherapists practising in Nova Scotia must be registered with NSRPT.

 Our Vision